tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 ```

 We correctly identify that `Int` is a single token, marking a primitive type, and `::` is an operator,
-etc. We will accept programs that make very no sense syntactically however, like `f = = = = 4 = 4`.
+etc. We will accept programs that make no sense syntactically however, like `f = = = = 4 = 4`.
 It's not that this program fails to type check, it's that it doesn't even represent something we
 know as a Haskell program.
-Our lexer is perfectly happen with these tokens though.
+Our lexer is perfectly happy with these tokens though.

 Another aspect of Haskell is *whitespace*.
 Haskell uses whitespace to automatically insert braces and semicolons.
 In fact, many people don't even realize that Haskell accepts braces and semicolons at all!
 It's the lexer's